 - Psalm 22 My God, my God, look upon me, why hast thou forsaken me - Psalm 51 Have mercy upon me, O God, after thy great goodness - Psalm 80 Hear, O thou Shepherd of Israel - Psalm 114 When Israel came out of Egypt - Psalm 130 Out of the deep have I called unto thee, O God b.
-Liturgy Gold Award
+Liturgy

 - 1. Candidates should choose 2 of the following saints and be prepared to talk about their story and relevance to the church and Christian life, as well as the date on which their commemoration falls.

-- 2. Candidates will also be expected to know the relevant or denominational prayer for their chosen saints.
+- 2. Candidates will also be expected to recite from memory the relevant or denominational prayer for their chosen saints.

-- Saint Andrew

-- Saint Luke
+- Saint AndrewSaint Luke

-- Saint Matthew

-- Saint Thomas

-- · Saint Mary Magdalene
+- Saint Mary Magdalene

 - Saint John the Baptist

+- Sair

-- Saint Peter
+- Saint MatthewSaint Thomas

 c.
-Ministry Gold Award
+Ministry